 The DRO limits

-DROs have several ‘limits’ and two of these matter when looking at possible revocations: you cannot get a DRO if you have more than £50 ‘spare’ income each month that you could pay towards your debts; and you cannot get a DRO unless the total value of your assets is less than £1,000.
+DROs have several ‘limits’ and two of these are important when looking at whether your DRO could be cancelled:: you cannot get a DRO if you have more than £50 ‘spare’ income each month that you could pay towards your debts; and you cannot get a DRO unless the total value of your assets is less than £1,000.

 the decision to revoke following a change of circumstances is no longer being so strictly applied, with revocation now only occurring if the creditors could be expected to benefit if the DRO was revoked.

 You need to inform the DRO Unit of any increases in your income, but it is unlikely that small increases will result in revocation.
 Don’t forget that you have to pay tax on the increase and any benefits such as Child Tax Credit or Housing Benefit may be reduced because you are earning more.